praveenkumars-sophista/praveenkumars-sophista/README.md

-Here's a funny yet professional README file for you:
-# 📜 Praveenkumar.S – Code Whisperer and Bug Slayer
+# 📜 Praveenkumar.S – Code Whisperer, Bug Slayer, and Frontend Maestro

 ### 👋 About Me
 Hey there!
 I’m Praveenkumar.S, a Frontend Developer at **Sophista Software Solutions** and a relentless tinkerer in all things code.
 I make the web prettier, apps smoother, and bugs a little more nervous every day.
 Armed with a keyboard and fueled by copious amounts of caffeine, I’m on a journey to turn complex ideas into seamless experiences.